-A non-punitive designation issued to a student who has been authorized to withdraw from class, or the university, due to extenuating circumstances, or who has withdrawn from the university prior to mid-term.
+A non-punitive designation issued to a student who has been authorized to withdraw from class, or the university, due to extenuating circumstances.

 Grade Pending (GP)

 A temporary mark given when the completion of course requirements is still underway.
 A grade pending is not calculated into the cumulative average and is generally used under extreme, extenuating circumstances.
 If a grade is not submitted to replace the "GP" within one year, it will automatically become an "F."